brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 If you have a boon in effect and do not sustain it, the boon ends when your turn is over.
 Because sustaining a boon is a minor action, you can normally only sustain one boon at a time.

 ##### Opportunity Attacks
 An opportunity attack is a special kind of minor action because it does not take place during your turn.
+If you are wielding a
++++

++++ {.CalloutExample}

-If you are wielding a melee weapon, and an enemy moves from a space within your reach to a space that is not within your reach, you may make a free attack against the enemy.
+melee weapon, and an enemy moves from a space within your reach to a space that is not within your reach, you may make a free attack against the enemy.
 (Note that, as a minor action, you may only make one opportunity attack per round).

 ##### Boss Actions
 Some monsters or villains are so formidable in combat that they are able to take multiple actions throughout the round, thereby proving challenging enough to take on an entire party alone.
 These “boss monsters” gain access to a certain number of boss actions.